ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vpn-vsrx.hidden.md

 <!--#/istutorial#-->

+This tutorial is to demonstrate the basic steps of connecting via a Virtual Private Network (VPN) a {{site.data.keyword.vmware-service_full}} – single tenant instance with a Juniper vSRX.
+The vSRX can either be deployed in {{site.data.keyword.cloud_notm}} Classic Infrastructure or in a client data center.
+The steps that follow will create a basic working environment, providing a VPN and basic firewall implementation, with test virtual machines that can be used to verify  that the end-to-end environment is functional.
+{: shortdesc}

 ## Objectives
 {: #vmware-as-a-service-vpn-vsrx-objectives}

-The objective of this tutorial is to demonstrate the basic steps of connecting via a Virtual Private Network (VPN) a {{site.data.keyword.vmware-service_full}} – single tenant instance with a Juniper vSRX.
-The vSRX can either be deployed in {{site.data.keyword.cloud_notm}} Classic Infrastructure or in a client data center.
-The steps that follow will create a basic working environment, providing a VPN and basic firewall implementation, with test virtual machines that can be used to verify  that the end-to-end environment is functional.

 This tutorial should take about 30-60 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.